Olivia García

-Olivia Garcia (born September 3, 2003) is an American professional soccer player who plays as a forward for Danish Women's League club HB Køge.
-She played college soccer for the Florida State Seminoles and won the 2023 national championship with the team.
+Olivia García (/es/ (As pronounced in Cuban Spanish); born September 3, 2003) is an American professional soccer player who plays as a forward for Women's Super League club Brighton & Hove Albion.
+She played college soccer for the Florida State Seminoles, winning the 2023 national championship.
+After two years in college, she started her professional career with HB Køge and was the Danish club's Player of the Year in 2024.